SaniyaGadhave/JAVA-DEVELOPMENT/README.md

 # JAVA-DEVELOPMENT
-Task Submission of Internship of #technohack mentor @sandipgavit
+Task Submission of Internship at #technohack mentor @sandipgavit